mariadb-corporation/mdbci/docs/detailed_topics/finding_supported_instance_types.md

 To create an AWS box configuration you need to specify `supported_instance_types` parameter -  a list of machine types that can be launched with this AMI and are available in a certain [zone](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 There are 2 ways to get them.

 ## Use [script](../../scripts/aws/find_supported_instance_types.rb)
-This script outputs all instance types that satisfy given parameters.
-To run this you need to have AWS-CLI tool configured.
+This script outputs all instance types that satisfy the given AMI and Amazon Availability Zone.

 ### Usage:
 ```shell script